cwel-team/cwel/Cwel/Docs/Layout/Grid.doc.md

 ## Margins and Gutters

-Grids come with two types of spacing, margins and gutters.
-Margins are the vertical spacing on the outer edges of the grid.
-Gutters are the vertical spacing in-between the grid cells of the grid.
+CWEL's grid system comes with two types of spacing, margins and gutters.
+Margins are the vertical spacing on the outer edges of the container.
+Gutters are the vertical spacing in-between grid cells.
 Their size varies across different device sizes.
+These can be visualized with the grid overlay.

+<button class="button" ng-click="showOverlay = true">Grid Overlay</button>

+### Measurements

 | Device Size | Grid Margins | Grid Gutters |
 |-------------|--------------|--------------|